Technical Benchmark & Clinical Oversight | Kantesti AI

 Who reviews the medical content on Kantesti?

 All medical content is written and reviewed by Thomas Klein, MD, our Chief Medical Officer.
-Dr. Klein is a board-certified clinical hematologist affiliated with Istanbul Nisantasi University's Department of Hematology, with 15+ years of experience in laboratory medicine and AI-assisted diagnostics.
-Additional oversight is provided by our 12-member Medical Advisory Board.
+Dr. Klein is a board-certified clinical hematologist serving as Chief Medical Officer at Kantesti and AI-supported interpretation.
+Additional oversight is provided by our Medical Advisory Board.

-Join millions of users worldwide who trust Kantesti's AI Blood Test Analyzer for clinically validated blood test interpretation in 75+ languages.
+Join millions of users worldwide who trust Kantesti's AI Blood Test Analyzer for AI-assisted, informational blood test interpretation in 75+ languages.

 Corporate Transparency